DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ];
 ```

+And that's it!
 Now if you type in a bad URL such as http://localhost:4200/bad, you will be redirected to the 'page-not-found' component which will explain to the user what happened and then redirect them to the 'home' component after 3 seconds.

 Here is a [stackblitz](https://stackblitz.com/edit/angular-ivy-medwvu) with the all the code so you can see it in action!